theMikeSwan/TMSDocumentBrowser/ReadMe.markdown

 ##Using TMSDocumentBrowser##
 Start by adding all of the files in the `TMSDocumentBrowser` folder to your project. once the files are all added change the superclass of your project's `AppDelegate` to `TMSMobileAppDelegate`.
 Within your subclass's version of `application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool` add a call to `super`, preferably at the beginning.
 This will get things moving for you.
 That is the only function that has to be implemented in the app delegate to get the default functionality.
-There are several fucntions that can be overridden to customize behavior.
+There are several functions that can be overridden to customize behavior.
 Once the app delegate is taken care of there are a few delegate functions in the `DocumentBrowserDelegate` protocol that need to be implemented:

 * `documentBrowser(documentBrowser: DocumentBrowserController, didPickURL url: NSURL)` is called whenever the user selects a document in the browser.
 Most often the user will be expecting the document to be opened at that point and the document browser to disappear, there may be times when alternate behavior is desired.